TodePond/TodePondDotCom/wikiblogarden/tadi-web/death-meme/readme.md

-# The death of tadi web: How to make a meme
+# The death of the tadi web: How to make a meme

 One month ago, the tadi web was born.